-A word of advice: Wear ventilation mask, long sleeves, protective eyewear and strong, synthetic gloves when applying acid.
+A word of advice: Wear a ventilation mask, long sleeves, protective eyewear and strong, synthetic gloves when applying acid.
 Use a long-handled, coarse-bristled brush.

 - Dark bricks or stone: 1 part acid to 10 parts water